mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/workshops/workplace-ergonomics-july-19-2025.md

 ---
-title: "Workplace Ergonomics Workshop - July 19, 2025"
+title: "Workplace Ergonomics - July 19, 2025"
 description: "Learn how to set up your workspace for optimal spinal health and prevent workplace injuries.
 Essential tips for Sydney CBD professionals."
 pubDate: 2025-07-19
 startTime: "2:00 p.m."